Kathleen Litchfield, Chairperson of the Board - Annapolis, Maryland

 As far as public records can tell, Salem Avery, a buy boat captain hailing from an established family of watermen in Long Island, NY, came to Maryland in search of the bounty of the Chesapeake Bay.
 He found his bride, Lucretia Weedon Andrews, on the nearby Mayo peninsula.
 They married in 1857 and together they had nine children, two of which died in infancy.
 In 1860 they moved into a home on the Shady Side peninsula from which they worked the land and sea.

-In the 1920’s the property was purchased by a group of Jewish Masons from Washington, DC.
-Denied access to public beaches and private clubs because of their religious affiliation, this tight-knit group of families enjoyed Chesapeake Bay life on the West River for several generations.
+In the 1920’s the property was purchased by a group of Masons from Washington, DC.
+Denied access to public beaches and private clubs because of their Jewish religion, this group of families enjoyed Chesapeake Bay life on the West River for several generations.
 They modified and added to the Avery home, providing space for a meeting room, a kitchen, dormitories, and several bedrooms.
-They called themselves the Fishing Club, which evolved into a country club called "Our Place."
+They called themselves the Fishing Club, which evolved into a club called "Our Place."
 The descendants of this group retained the property until the late 1980’s when the founders of SSRHS purchased the property.

 Wanting to preserve the vital history of the property, and provide a place for community connections, SSRHS restored Captain Avery’s home to resemble its original 1860 appearance.
 The additions made by the Fishing Club were remodeled into facilities for community activities, receptions, and meetings, with administrative offices above.
 A boat shed was constructed in 1993, and in 1994 additional land was acquired to expand parking facilities and provide for future growth.
 In 1998, an extension was added to the Museum to provide space for a library and storage of archival materials.
 Grants from Anne Arundel County and the State of Maryland, and loans from the Maryland Historical Trust and the Office of Housing and Community Development's Scattered Sites Program made it possible to accomplish the restoration projects.